-The following case study illustrates how to partner funds with another investor for increased buying power.
+The following case study illustrates how to partnering IRA funds with another investor for increased buying power.

 Jen and her brother, Ryan, want to invest in real estate to build income for retirement.
 They decide on partnering IRA funds to invest in a more lucrative, single piece of property instead of investing in separate properties.
 Their plan is to buy a house to rent for a few years and then sell it for additional profit.